Itsakaseru/exsend/README.md

 # Exsend
-Exsend is a basic delevery programs.
+Exsend is a basic delivery programs.
 Programs for our college project.

 # Status
 This project is still heavily under development.